White horse

 Roundhouse to your ribcage.
 Oomph.

-I was pretty sure this was quite far beyond the kind of visualisation the therapist had originally recommended.
+This was not the kind of visualisation the therapist had originally recommended.
+But it made me feel a little better.

-Back home, we tried a couple of different sprays to neutralise the odours.
-The second one merely layered a cloying floral smell over the original bad one.
+Back at home, we tried a few different sprays to neutralise the smell.
+But they merely layered cloying, floral smells over the bad one.
 We set out wet dishes of baking soda.
-These delighted the kids, because once it dried out they pretended it was snow.
-We kept the house entirely open all day every day, which would take the edge off, but then you’d close the doors at night and wake up in the morning once more to the smell of a kitchen fire.
+These delighted the kids, because once each dish dried out they pretended the baking soda was snow.
+If we kept the house entirely open all day that would take the edge off, but we’d inevitably close the doors at night and wake up each morning to the smell of a recent kitchen fire.

-We had a minor breakthrough when we worked that one curtain near the kitchen had been so tainted it was perpetuating the stink – enough to rattle your lungs whenever you went near it.
-We took that down and threw it outside.
-Over the next few days I wiped down every conceivable plane of the kitchen and dining room: ceiling, walls, cupboards, floor, each individual wooden piece of the blinds.
+We had a minor breakthrough when we noticed that one particular curtain near the kitchen had been so tainted it was perpetuating the stink – enough to rattle our lungs if we leaned in close.
+We took the curtain down and threw it outside.
+Over the next few days I wiped down every conceivable plane of the kitchen and dining room: ceiling, walls, cupboards, floor, each individual wooden slat of the blinds.
 It was putrid and monotonous, but incredibly satisfying.
-Underneath was a fresh skin with which we could start again.
+Underneath the filth was a fresh skin with which we could start again.

 I called Digby one more time, explaining that we were investigating an ozone machine and waiting on an insurance assessment.